WASFA (Washington Application for State Financial Aid)

 Concerned about privacy?
 Read the WASFA privacy statement.

-State Financial Aid for Individuals Who Are Undocumented and Other Select Applicants
+State Financial Aid for Undocumented Students and Other Select Applicants

 - Immigration status, or student is undocumented

-- Parent is undocumented or family members do not wish to file a FAFSA
+- Undocumented parents or family members do not wish to file a FAFSA

 - Defaulted federal loans